icidasset/bare-slideshow-js/README.md

 Basic slideshow plugin in javascript, without the bullshit that is.

 ## To do list
-- Remove the jQuery and Underscore.js dependencies
+- Remove the jQuery dependency (or support both jQuery and Zepto) -> Problem here is the deferreds